scrapy-plugins/scrapy-splash/README.rst

    content could vary even if all keys and values are the same, and it means dupefilter and cache will work incorrectly.

+6. Default Scrapy duplication filter doesn't take Splash specifics in account.
+For example, if an URL is sent in a JSON POST request body Scrapy will compute request fingerprint without canonicalizing this URL.

-6. Splash Bad Request (HTTP 400) errors are hard to debug because by default response content is not displayed by Scrapy.
+7. Splash Bad Request (HTTP 400) errors are hard to debug because by default response content is not displayed by Scrapy.
 SplashMiddleware logs content of HTTP 400 Splash responses by default (it can be turned off by setting ``SPLASH_LOG_400 = False`` option).

-7. Cookie handling is tedious to implement, and you can't use Scrapy built-in Cookie middleware to handle cookies when working with Splash.
+8. Cookie handling is tedious to implement, and you can't use Scrapy built-in Cookie middleware to handle cookies when working with Splash.

+9. Large Splash arguments which don't change with every request (e.g. ``lua_source``) may take a lot of space when saved to Scrapy disk request queues. ``scrapy-splash`` provides a way to store such static parameters only once.

+10. Splash 2.1+ provides a way to save network traffic by caching large static arguments on server, but it requires client support: client should send proper ``save_args`` and ``load_args`` values and handle HTTP 498 responses.

 scrapy-splash utlities allow to handle such edge cases and reduce the boilerplate.